-The sound heard after reflections from a rigid surface such as a cliff or a wall is called echo creating a persistence of sound even after the source of sound has stopped vibrating.
-Echo is used by bats and dolphins to detect obstacles or to navigate.
+The sound heard after reflections from a rigid surface such as a cliff or a wall are called echo creating a persistence of sound even after the source of sound has stopped vibrating.
+The echo is used by bats and dolphins to detect obstacles or to navigate.
 The same principle is used in SONAR (Sound Navigation And Ranging technique), used in oceanographic studies.
-SONAR is used for the detection and location of unseen underwater objects, such as submerged submarine, sunken ships and ice-bergs.
+SONAR is used for the detection and location of unseen underwater objects, such as submerged submarine, sunken ships, and ice-bergs.
 In SONAR, ultrasonic waves are sent in all directions from the ship and the received signal is analysed.

 A hearing aid is a device used by people with difficulty in hearing.
 Here, the sound waves are received by the hearing aid and are reflected in a narrower area leading to the ear.

 Megaphones are horn-shaped tubes that prevent the spreading out of sound waves by successive reflections, thus confining them to the air in the tube.

 Sound boards are curved surfaces that are placed in such a way that the sound source is at the focus.
 The sound waves are made to reflect equally throughout the hall or an auditorium thus enhancing their quality.